Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/autoscale-windows/README.md

 <!-- BEGIN_TF_DOCS -->
-# A Default Virtual Machine Scale Set with RBAC and Managed Identities Deployment
+# A Default Virtual Machine Scale Set with Windows VMs

-This example demonstrates a standard deployment of VMSS with RBAC and Managed Identities.
+This example demonstrates a standard deployment with Windows VMs.
 The deployment includes:

-- a Linux VM
+- a Windows VM
 - a virtual nework with a subnet
 - a NAT gateway
 - a public IP associated to the NAT gateway
-- an SSH key
+- locking code (commented out)
-- a managed identity
+- a health extension
-- role assignments
+- autoscale
 - availability zones

 ```hcl